Bachelor Mother: Plot

+Charles Coburn plays J.B.
+Merlin.

 Polly Parrish, a saleswoman at Merlin's, a New York City department store, receives notice that her seasonal position will be terminated after the Christmas season.
-Walking to lunch, she sees a stranger leaving a baby on the steps of an orphanage.
+Walking to lunch, she sees a woman leaving a baby on the steps of an orphanage.
 Afraid the baby may roll off the steps, Polly picks it up.
 Seeing Polly holding the baby, content in her arms, the orphanage staff assumes she is the mother.
 Despite Polly's disclaiming motherhood, they offer her aid so she can keep the baby.
 Polly leaves the baby in their care, but not before giving them her name and informing them that she works at Merlin's.

 Knowing the Merlin family to be philanthropic, the orphanage director appeals to David, the playboy son of the store's owner, J.B.
-Merlin, describing Polly’s supposed circumstances.
+Merlin, describing Polly's supposed circumstances.
 David arranges for Polly to have a permanent position and a raise, offering the company's full support.
 Polly's delight at keeping her job turns to baffled confusion when the orphanage attendants deliver the baby to her home as a condition of her employment.

 Frustrated that no one believes the baby is not hers, Polly drops the baby off at David's for his butler to sort out.
 Desperate for money, Polly departs for a dance competition with a cash prize that she entered with Freddie, a flirtatious stock clerk at the store.
 An enraged David storms after Polly, baby in tow, believing she abandoned her baby to have fun in nightclubs.
-David threatens that Polly will find herself fired, denied a recommendation, and blacklisted by every employer in the city if she fails to take care of the child properly.
+David threatens to have Polly blacklisted by every employer in the city if she fails to take care of the child properly.

 Threatened with persecution, jobs being scarce in the Depression, Polly gives up, invents an abusive past lover, names the baby "John", and starts raising him.
 Mrs. Weiss, Polly's landlady, provides baby equipment and offers to care for the boy when Polly is working, and Polly quickly comes to love the child.

 David increasingly reaches out to Polly, bringing her and John gifts, advising (feebly) on childcare, and paying visits.
 Freddie wrongly believes Polly is David's mistress and John their baby.
 When Freddie is promoted, he mistakenly believes Polly arranged it at his urging; however, Freddie loses this promotion when he confuses David for a shoplifter, attacking him in an overeager show of authority.